wireshark/wireshark/docbook/README.txt

 --------
 Text documentation format and conversion suite: http://asciidoc.org/.
 AsciiDoc can use either w3m (default) or Lynx for plain text output.
-We use Lynx for the official release notes.
+We use AsciiDoc for the release notes and Lynx to for the official plaintext release announcments.

 Lynx
 ----